trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

    ![kukaifail](/img/tutorials/dapp-kukaifail.png)

-   Congratulation, you know how to use tickets and avoid DUP errors.
+   Congratulations, you know how to use tickets and avoid DUP errors.

    > Takeaways:
    >